Credit Card Payoff Calculator

 What matters most:

-What controls the payoff estimate
+What controls your credit card payoff timeline

 • Payment size: a larger payment applies more money to the principal after interest is covered.